ln53491/hyper-bar/README.md

 ## Highlights

-- communication with bartender app via Firebase
+- communication with bartender side of the app via Firebase
 - MVVM architecture
 - real-time order functionality